cthoyt/biomodels-metadata-analysis/README.md

 3. [`triples.tsv`](triples.tsv) - dump of all metadata statements as triples, normalized with the [Bioregistry](https://github.com/biopragmatics/bioregistry).

-**Editorial**: It's pretty obvious that while there may be subtle differences between the predicates in the http://biomodels.net/biology-qualifiers/ and http://biomodels.net/model-qualifiers/ namespaces, it appears that there is lots of duplicated information and not a standardized schema applied across BioModels.
+**Editorial**: While there might be subtle differences between the predicates in the http://biomodels.net/biology-qualifiers/ and http://biomodels.net/model-qualifiers/ namespaces, it appears that there is lots of duplicated information and not a standardized schema applied across BioModels.